-The Company has developed technologies which produce innovative, high value, environmentally progressive agricultural bioproducts that improve crop yields and suppress crop disease.
-TerraBioGen has a facility in Burnaby, near Vancouver, British Columbia where laboratory research and development and, plant growth room and greenhouse trials are conducted.
+The Company has developed technologies for the production of innovative, high value, environmentally progressive agricultural and horticultural bio-products that improve crop health and yields, and suppress crop disease.
+TerraBioGen has a research and development facility in Burnaby, near Vancouver, British Columbia where product development and, plant growth room and greenhouse trials are conducted.
 In addition, the facility houses a laboratory pilot line for production process development to provide product for crop research and market development.

 The Company is committed to research and development to continue to improve the effectiveness of its technologies, the quality of its products, and the creation of new product lines.
 Through collaborations with some of the leading agricultural institutes in North America and funding from the Canadian government's National Research Program, TerraBioGen is gaining an understanding of the active ingredients in its products that are responsible for the improved crop yields and suppression of disease.
-Further, the Company is taking steps to secure intellectual property rights to these active ingredients and fully commercialize their potential.
+Further, the Company is taking steps to secure intellectual property rights to these active ingredients and to formulate then in order to fully commercialize their potential.